// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Manual override on AI Yes Yes Tie

-Customer support Slow / uncertain Active Cal AI
+Customer support Slow / uncertain Active PlateLens

-Long-term viability Uncertain Strong Cal AI
+Long-term viability Uncertain Strong PlateLens

 Quick Verdict